ianic/zig-language-extras/README.md

   * Zig extras: Run single test
   * Zig extras: Run file tests
   * Zig extras: Debug test
+  * Zig extras: Build workspace
+  * Zig extras: Test workspace

 Assumes that you are already using [vscode-zig](https://github.com/ziglang/vscode-zig) extension.
-This one uses configuration to found Zig binary from that.
+Extras extension uses configuration in vscode-zig to found Zig binary location if configured there.

 The main reason I decided to make this is to create fine vscode problems from zig command output.
 When running tests there can be few different versions of